No1IrishStig/Torn-Examples/README.md

+# App Script
+AppScript code has been included in the Google Sheets folder.
+This code can be used in Google Sheets to automate things.

+# Tampermonkey
+I've included one JavaScript UserScript in the Tampermonkey folder which is the example shown in the Newspaper Article.

 # Torn Discord Bot Framework
 This is an example Torn.com for beginners to use as a baseline to build off.
 Find an installation guide on how to get started and more.